mkatychev/spacey/README.md

-# geojson_params
+# spacey

-A pure python library and command line interface for deriving area/lengths of geojsons and coordinate collections
+A simple pure python library for simple GIS functionality, enabling one to:

+* calculate geocentric radius for a given latitude
+* decimal degree or metre distance between two points
+* euclidean and noneuclidean area calculation
+* angle of a three pointed spline